a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 Problems arise when new devs learn programming through variably-accurate articles and instruction created by variably-experienced developers, using ambiguous, often-misunderstood labels from often-misunderstood, often-unstated philosophies to describe often-misunderstood, sometimes-conflicting "good" coding principles.
 Then they attempt to write high-quality code in a new language with its own label interpretations and philosophy implementations, often using frameworks with additional ambiguous labels and interpretations (e.g., Angular 1's expressions & services).

-### The Problem
+### The Problem: Uncertainty
 Ambiguity, misunderstandings, complexity, and information overload make it nearly impossible for new developers to create solid conceptual links between daily code decisions and value.
 A simple heuristic develops - "whatever code works".
 Its result, low quality code [accumulates imperceptibly](https://en.wikipedia.org/wiki/Boiling_frog#As_metaphor) with every change, increasing costs and decreasing the code's ability to produce value.
 For companies with SaaS/PaaS business models, frequent changes quickly grow human and financial costs.
 As average cost per change approaches average value per change, net-positive changes grow increasingly scarce.
 Once the threshold is crossed, re-achieving net-positive-outcome changes is nearly impossible.

+Here are the basic connections between "Whatever Works" code and Value.
+**Code > ~uncertainty~ > Quality > Value**

-### Solution: High Quality Code
+### Solution: Clarify
 This article's purpose is to help you, as a new JavaScript developer, produce significantly higher-quality code, in less time, with greater effectiveness and greater understanding, for the sake of you, your team, your organization, your customers, and everyone else involved.

 Let's start by removing uncertainty.
-Here are the basic connections between "Whatever Works" code and Value.
-**Code > ~uncertainty~ > Quality > Value**

 Here are the connections with uncertainty replaced:
 **Code > Practices + Principles + Philosophies  > Quality  > Value**

 In future articles we'll explore Code, Practices, Principles, and Philosophies.
 In this article, we'll dive into quality and value.